CarlFlo/bord/README.md

 * info = 8
 * debug = 16

-This allows you to input a prepared value to toggle the logging that is desired
+This allows you to input a prepared value to toggle the desired logging.
 ```go
 bord.SetLogBitmask(31) // Will turn on everything
 bord.SetLogBitmask(27) // Will turn on everything except warnings (4)